aidenybai/react-scan/packages/scan/README.md

 - `scan(options: Options)`: Imperative API to start scanning
 - `useScan(options: Options)`: Hook API to start scanning
-- `withScan(Component, options: Options)`: Whitelist a specific component, do not scan other components
 - `getReport()`: Get a report of all the renders
 - `setOptions(options: Options): void`: Set options at runtime
 - `getOptions()`: Get the current options
 - `onRender(Component, onRender: (fiber: Fiber, render: Render) => void)`: Hook into a specific component's renders
-- `getRenderInfo(Component)`: Get the render info for a specific component

 ## Why React Scan?